-- 1 Please refer to definitions set out for EU taxonomy criteria in the Scope section of this report. - 2 References to EU taxonomy criteria are to the technical screening criteria (TSC) set out in the EU Commission Delegated Regulations (EU) 2021/2139 and (EU) 2023/2486 and the minimum safeguards (MS) set out in Regulation (EU) 2020/852 (as amended periodically). - 3 Point-in-time assessment is applicable only on date of assignment or update. - 4 International Energy Agency (IEA), , retrieved in July 2025. - 5 European Commission, Launch of the Route 35 platform, December 2022. - 6 Statista, Forecast demand for electric vehicle chargers in the United States between 2021 and 2030, by location, retrieved in January 2025.
+- 1 Releasing Office: Moody's Deutschland GmbH, An der Welle 5, Frankfurt, 60327, Germany.
+Website: https://ratings.moodys.com/regulated-assessments - 2 Regulation (EU) 2023/2631 of the European Parliament and of the Council of 22 November 2023 on European Green Bonds and optional disclosures for bonds marketed as environmentally sustainable and for sustainability-linked bonds. - 3 References to EU taxonomy criteria are to the technical screening criteria (TSC) set out in the EU Commission Delegated Regulations (EU) 2021/2139 and (EU) 2023/2486 and the minimum safeguards (MS) set out in Regulation (EU) 2020/852 (as amended periodically). - 4 Please see the disclaimers at the end of this report. - 5 Point-in-time assessment is applicable only on date of assignment or update. - 6 International Energy Agency (IEA), Renewables, retrieved in July 2025. - 7 European Commission, Launch of the Route 35 platform, December 2022. - 8 Statista, Forecast demand for electric vehicle chargers in the United States between 2021 and 2030, by location, retrieved in January 2025.